 What are the Dynamics of Sforzando?

-Other important dynamics include Fortissimo (very loud), Fortepiano (loud then soft), Mezzoforte (medium-soft).
+Other key elements are Fortissimo (very loud), Fortepiano (loud then soft), and Mezzoforte (medium-soft).

 How to Use sforzando in your music